The full list

 LP - Overground (Sincro SEM 1001 - 1970)

-An instrumental record not far from the style of Blue Phantom and The Psycheground Group.
+A nice instrumental record not far from the style of Blue Phantom and The Psycheground Group, Overground had been recorded at Dirmaphon Studio (Rome) in March 1970 along with the first album Underground.

 FRANCESCO BUCCHERI